baines-imaging-research-laboratory/radiomics-for-srs-performance-sensitivity-data-share/README.md

 See the description under the *Clinical and Radiomic Features Predictive Accuracy* heading for details on file structure and the difference between "Testing Datasets Results" and "OOB Datasets Results" files.

-The positive label confidence results for each correlation cut-off (0, 0.1, 0.25, 0.4, 0.55, 0.7, 0.85, 1) are provided in the correspondingly named files. **Note:** The files for correlation cut-off = 1 are identical to those for clinical and radiomic features in the *Clinical and Radiomic Features Predictive Accuracy* directory, as a cut-off of 1 signifies the removal of no features.
+The positive label confidence results for each correlation cut-off (0.25, 0.4, 0.55, 0.7, 0.85, 1) are provided in the correspondingly named files. **Note:** The files for correlation cut-off = 1 are identical to those for clinical and radiomic features in the *Clinical and Radiomic Features Predictive Accuracy* directory, as a cut-off of 1 signifies the removal of no features.
+The files for correlation cut-off 0 and 0.1 are not needed as no additional features were removed after cut-off = 0.25.

 ### Effects of Multiple MR Scanner Models